ichizhov/ExtensibleCommands/Docs/Section3.md

 As was noted in [Section 2](Section2.md), the Extensible Commands approach combines Command, Decorator, and Composite patterns.
 This means that while command classes form an inheritance hierarchy, command objects form a containment hierarchy.
 In other words, command objects can contain other command objects (of any command type in the command class hierarchy).
 Thus, it is possible to construct complex commands containing multiple layers of other commands with arbitrary depth.
 This is the key principle of the Extensible Commands library design.

 It is not difficult to recognize that such a construct can be effectively visualized by a data structure well-known as a non-binary (or multi-furcating) tree (see Figure 2).
 In this representation, each command is a tree node, and containment relationships between commands are the links between the nodes.
 Adopting terms commonly used for the description of tree data structures, the higher of the two connected nodes will be called a parent, or a parent command, and the lower of the two - a child, or a child command.
 Any node belonging to a particular sub-tree would be a descendant, or a descendant command, of the root of that sub-tree.
+Similarly, any node that is a root of a sub-tree containing a particular node would be an ancestor of this node.
 A node without children would be referred to as a leaf, or a leaf command.
 A complex command can thus be represented by a "command tree".

-Hereafter in this document, the terms "parent command", "child command", "descendant command" and "leaf command" will be used to describe their relative place in the "command tree".
+Hereafter in this document, the terms "parent command", “ancestor command”, "child command", "descendant command", and "leaf command" will be used to describe their relative place in the "command tree".
 To avoid confusion with inheritance relationships, the terms "base" and "derived" will be used exclusively to describe command class relationships, and the terms "parent" and "child" exclusively to describe command object relationships.
 The terms "child command" and "sub-command" will be used interchangeably.

 ![Figure 2](Figures/Figure2.png)